 Most writers know that first impressions in an introduction are important.
 In an informative piece of writing, the introduction connects the reader to the topic.
 But what about the parting impressions at the end of a piece of writing?
 A conclusion serves a similar purpose.
 It leads the reader out of the ideas given in the text and provides reasons why the given information should matter to the reader once he or she is finished reading.
-A concluding statement also allows the writer an opportunity to provide a final word on the subject and to effectively and logically end the paper.
+A concluding statement also allows the writer an opportunity to reinforce, or support, the ideas.
+Because concluding statements are the last words that a reader reads, it's important for writers to craft effective conclusions that follow from and support the information presented in the rest of the text.